-I have just finished reading The Secret Rule of the Internet.
-It is an extremely interesting and insightful account of the realities of how moderation works in practice within large social media companies.
-It is rather long but that appears to reflect the considerable amount of research that went into the writing.
-I feel rather embarrassed that I hadn’t seen it before.
+I have just finished reading The Secret Rule of the Internet, an extremely interesting and insightful account of the realities of how moderation works in practice within large social media companies.
+It is rather long but this appears to reflect the considerable amount of research that went into the writing.
+I feel embarrassed I hadn’t seen it before.

 The sub-heading speaks of the murky history of moderation and how it’s shaping the future of free speech.
 However, it is by no means a dreary or predictable rant in favour of zero controls or maximum latitude to hurt, insult or offend.